nluetts/NoisySignalIntegration.jl/docs/src/guide.md

 plot!([27, 32], [1.3, 1.3]; markershape=:cross, label="integration interval")
 ```

 It looks like integrating from about 27 to 32 would be appropriate, but there is some doubt of the exact location of the integration bounds.
-Perhaps a reasonable estimate is that the bound should start from 26 to 27 and go up to 32 to 33.
-This would be expressed with a `LeftRightBound` that is defined from two uniform distributions:
+Perhaps a reasonable estimate is that the left bound falls in the range from 26 to 27 and the right bound in the range from 32 to 33.
+This would be expressed with a `LeftRightBound` that is defined using two uniform distributions:

 ```@example FTIR
 using Distributions: Uniform